 0 images remaining

-CONCLUSION: Clinical history, examination, lab results and CT features are in keeping with a chronic appendicitis with appendicular abscess and a pyogenic spread of the intraabdominal infection via the portal venous drainage way.
-Consecutive pylephlebitis of the left portal vein with superimposed hepatic abscess in the affected left liver segment II.
+CONCLUSION: Clinical history, examination, lab results and CT features are in keeping with chronic appendicitis with appendicular abscess and a pyogenic spread of the intraabdominal infection via the portal venous drainage way.
+Consecutive pylephlebitis of the left portal vein with a superimposed hepatic abscess in the affected left liver segment II.
 The abscess demonstrates a double target sign which is a characteristic image feature of a hepatic abscess.